 The University of Washington essay prompt offers an additional 200 words for you to talk about yourself and your unique circumstances.
 This section is optional, and UW advises that the following types of students may benefit from taking the opportunity to expand on their application:

-- A personal or professional goal is particularly important to you You have experienced personal hardships in attaining your education
+- You have experienced personal hardships in attaining your education

 - Your activities have been limited because of work or family obligations